The South32 Hermosa Fund supports nonprofit organizations based in Santa Cruz County.

 Eligibility Requirements

-• If applying with a fiscal sponsor, fiscal sponsor must be 501(c)3 in good standing.
+- If applying with a fiscal sponsor, the fiscal sponsor must be a 501(c)3 in good standing.

-• The organization must have local leadership in the form of a board of directors or advisory committee, local financial support, and local program management and accountability.
-In the case of nationally sponsored organizations, no portion of the grant can be used to support the national, state, or regional entity.
+- The organization must have local leadership in the form of a board of directors or advisory committee, local financial support, and local program management and accountability.
+For nationally sponsored organizations, no portion of the grant may be used to support the national, state, or regional entity.

-• All grantees will be required to submit a final report at the end of the grant cycle or project completion.
-Organizations will be not eligible to reapply until current grant cycle and reporting is completed.
+- All grantees will be required to submit a final report at the end of the grant cycle or project completion.
+Organizations will not be eligible to reapply until the current grant cycle and reporting are completed.

-• Site visits will be scheduled as needed with agencies.
+- Site visits will be scheduled with agencies as needed.

-• Only one application will be accepted per organization per fiscal year (unless approved by S32 Fund).
+- Only one application will be accepted per organization per fiscal year (unless approved by the S32 Fund).

 Priority will be given to organizations that:

-- Are working collaboratively with other agencies on the planning and implementation of the project.
+- Organizations that are working collaboratively with other agencies on the planning and implementation of the project.

-- Have involved staff, volunteers, and current/potential participants in the planning and implementing the proposed program.
+- Have involved staff, volunteers, and current/potential participants in planning and implementing the proposed program.

 - Enable individuals to identify, contribute, and enhance their skills, abilities, capacities, and assets, focusing on strengths rather than problems or deficiencies.